-The wheels are duro 82A and they stand 80mm tall, the perfect pair for endless fun outdoors.
+The wheels are Duro 82A and they stand 80mm tall, the perfect pair for endless fun outdoors.
 Four relatively nimble wheels roll under a tough, low-profile plastic frame (so-called Monocoque frame) designed to keep your center of gravity low, keeping you stable the whole time.
 The bearings are SG5, and they’re not that fast.
-Good news is you can always upgrade to larger, faster wheels as your skating proficiency increases.
+The good news is you can always upgrade to larger, faster wheels as your skating proficiency increases.

 - A comfortable softboot